NBIA Patient Registry and Biobank

-Both provide important clues for the development and testing of new therapies for NBIA and need your support.
+Both provide important clues for the development and review of new therapies for NBIA and need your support.

-NBIA patients can participate in an international, web-based patient registry for all forms of NBIA and a biomaterial bank for NBIA as a research resource.
-Both will help researchers to learn more about the symptoms and progression of NBIA.
-The information researchers gain from the registry and biobank will provide them with important clues for developing and testing new therapies.
-We would therefore like to ask all patients and their families to consider joining the patient registry and biobank.
+NBIA patients can participate in an international, web-based patient registry for all forms of NBIA, as well as a biomaterial bank for NBIA as a research resource.
+Both help researchers learn more about the symptoms and disease progression of NBIA forms.
+The information that researchers gain from the registry and biobank provides them with important clues for the development and review of new therapies.
+Therefore, we would like to ask all patients and their families to consider inclusion in the patient registry and biobank.

-We have also provided you with all the important information in a Brochure summarized.
+We have also summarized all the important information for you in a Brochure summarized.

-The register and biobank were set up as part of the TIRCON research project, which ran from November 2011 to October 2015.
-However, the registry and biobank will continue beyond the end of TIRCON.
-You can find more information about TIRCON at www.tircon.eu.
+The registry and biobank were established as part of the TIRCON research project, which ran from November 2011 to October 2015.
+However, the registry and biobank will continue to be maintained beyond the end of TIRCON.
+More information about TIRCON can be found at www.tircon.eu.

-The register is a web-based system for recording patient data.
-It collects pseudonymized information on diagnostics, disease progression and therapies.
-The register is managed and regularly updated by medical professionals.
+The registry is a web-based system for collecting patient data.
+Pseudonymized information on diagnostics, disease progression and therapies is collected.
+The registry is maintained by physicians and updated regularly.

-The patient registry enables international collaboration between scientists and doctors.
-The collected data can be used to gain better insights into the clinical picture of NBIA diseases.
-In addition, the standardized data collected can be used for study purposes.
+The patient registry enables international collaboration between scientists and physicians.
+The collected data allows for better insights into the clinical picture of NBIA diseases.
+In addition, the standardized data can be used for study purposes.

-By providing their pseudonymized clinical data, NBIA patients can support the patient registry!
+NBIA patients can support the patient registry by providing their pseudonymized clinical data!
 Talk to your doctor about it!

 Ludwig Maximilian University